(This article expands on information provided in How to Respond to Parental Alienation and is meant for parents and professionals.)

 Rather than naming the distortions and exaggerations as lies, it’s more accurate to call them “confabulations”—a memory error often found in patients suffering from cognitive decline due to brain diseases such as Dementia or Alzheimer’s.
 In such patients, it’s believed that the individual confabulates to fill gaps in memory or to keep their self-identity intact.
 Similar cognitive impairments present in parental alienation, but with psychological underpinnings rather than emanating from a neurological disease process.
 Whereas lies are selfish manipulations to empower the liar, confabulations serve to reduce the suffering and, in the case of parental alienation, enable children to cope.

 Alienated children will make up stories, distort, and exaggerate facts to manage the “lost” memory of a loving connection with the rejected parent.
-It’s lost, because to hang onto it, or find it again, will be, in effect, an active violation of the loyalty contract with the alienating parent.
+It’s lost because to hang onto it or find it again, will be, in effect, an active violation of the loyalty contract with the alienating parent.
 The confabulations are feeble, yet desperate, attempts to knit together a cohesive narrative to justify the hate and rejection for the rejected parent while nourishing and strengthening the loyalty contract with the alienating parent.

 This process doesn’t empower or enhance a child’s mental wellness; it’s a means of survival.
-While they may effectively confabulate stories to honor the loyalty contract with the alienating parent and to maintain their polarized black and white world, it comes at an enormous cost to their mental, emotional, and relational well-being.
+While they may effectively confabulate stories to honor the loyalty contract with the alienating parent and to maintain their polarized black-and-white world, it comes at an enormous cost to their mental, emotional, and relational well-being.
 The psychological tumor quickens the deterioration of any loving and caring memory tracts of the past and impedes the cultivation of any current loving and caring experiences.
 Their need to confabulate stories follows them into other relationships that have to neatly fit into their polarized tribal world including with extended family, friends, and professionals associated with either Dad or Mom.

 The Desire to Connect Implodes